liuning0820/DevOpsTesting/demos/README.md

 - Support only C# code that targets the .NET Framework.

 ### Instruction

 Use IntelliTest to explore your code and generate unit tests:

-- Open your solution in Visual Studio.
+- Open your solution **IntelliTestDemo.sln** in Visual Studio.
 Then open the class file that has methods you want to test.

-- Right-click in a method in your code and choose Run IntelliTest to generate unit tests for the code in your method.
+- Right-click in a method in your code and choose **Run IntelliTest** to generate unit tests for the code in your method.